 You Run Windows XP

 Windows XP is actually an older operating system and the technology is not optimized for the new drives.
-Luckily all new laptops come with Windows 7 or Windows 8, 8.1 which are optimized for Solid State.
-You can also just install Windows 7 / Windows 8.1 fresh on the new SSD which is ideal.
+Luckily all new laptops come with Windows 10 which is optimized for Solid State.

 It’s Not Physically Possible